Articles and Research

 He uses these 3rd party products for patient wellness including EmergentC, BioFreeze and

 Bromolain for a natural solution to inflammation and Arthritis.
+His is one of many South Jordan chiropractic wellness specialists.

 He put himself through Chiropractic school teaching self-hypnosis for pain management.